arbrevert/comp2912-team-project/README.md

 ```

 ## notes
+* new registered users do not need to login again
 * user uniq identifier is id, it is not necessarily a number (we will keep 'cindy')
 * use connect-flash message to show errors
 * user_model handles user data, reminder_model handles reminder data